-Apparently, wasabi root is pretty expensive, so most companies use horseradish, mustard flour + other ingredients to make wasabi paste from.
+Apparently, wasabi root is pretty expensive, so most companies use horseradish, mustard flour + other ingredients to make wasabi paste.

-- 1 tbsp Chopped Fresh Chives + extra for garnish
+- 1 tablespoon chopped fresh chives + extra for garnish

 - Cut each egg in half, lengthwise.
-Transfer the yolks in a bowl and break them using a fork until they turn into crumbs.
+Transfer the yolks to a bowl and break them using a fork until they turn into crumbs.